DSCKabarak/Kabarak-university-bot/README.md

 To request a feature to be implemented, please raise an issue on this repository.
 Make sure you read all the present issues to avoiding repeating an issue that has already been requested.

 # Features in development
+To be added later
 # Upcoming features
+To be added later

 #  Documentation
 Checkout the [Wiki](https://github.com/DSCKabarak/Kabarak-university-bot/wiki)